astronouth7303/i3-dstatus/README.rst

 This work is available under a FreeBSD License (see LICENSE).

-Copyright © 2014, Tony Crisci
+Copyright © 2015, James Bliss

 All rights reserved.